nus-cs2103-AY2425S1/ip/docs/README.md

 Example: event mug for exam /from 20 Sep 2024 /to 29 Sep 2024

+Parameter:
+- TASKDESCRIPTION is compulsory and must be an non-empty string.
+-  START/END can be in the form of string or date or time (where day come before month e.g 10/09/2024 for 10th Sep 2024 and NOT 9th Oct 2024).
+-  Almost all dates format (except those where month come before date) are allowed.

 > [!NOTE]
-> To prevent errors, task with exact same name are not allowed.
+> To prevent errors, task with exact same name are not allowed. (even if they are different task types).

 ### Listing all stored tasks `list`